ingriddiniz/Analise_de_dados_GeoJSON/README.md

 The project is divided into two tasks.
 The first task aims to create a GeoJSON file, while the second task involves answering questions related to the underground stations and lines using the `NetworkX` library.

 ## Dataset
 For this project, a dataset containing information about the Porto Underground network was considered.
-The dataset is openly available [neste link](https://opendata.porto.digital/ne/dataset/horarios-paragens-e-rotas-em-formato-gtfs), e com uma cópia dos ficheiros mais relevantes na pasta [underground](metro).
+The dataset is openly available in [this link](https://opendata.porto.digital/ne/dataset/horarios-paragens-e-rotas-em-formato-gtfs), and with a copy of the most relevant files in the folder [underground](metro).

 ## Task 1